What Causes Police Checks To Get Delayed?

 - If your information matches with an existing Persons of Interest record, the Police History Information records will be searched next.
 This step clarifies which information, if any, will be disclosed in your police check.

-- The results of the police check are returned to the NPC provider handling your application and they will be made accessible to you in a document called a national police certificate.
+- The results of the police check are returned to the NPC provider handling your application and they will be made accessible to you in a document called a national police check.

 Where Does My Information Go?